jgorman/stimulus-particles.js/README.md

 The controller takes the Particles configuration from the containing div on the page.
-This allows us to pass parameters such as the webpack image_path from rails to the Particles instance.
+This allows us to pass parameters such as the webpack image_path from Rails to the Particles instance.

 Under Turbolinks, navigating away from a Particles page and back without cleaning up the running Particles instance would result